If you’ve been diagnosed with hepatitis C, your doctor may want you to take Epclusa.

 Like all medications, Epclusa may cause side effects in some people.
 Keep reading to learn more.

 Some people may have mild or serious side effects while taking Epclusa.
 Some of the more commonly reported side effects may include:

 This list doesn’t include all possible side effects.
 If you’re concerned about your risk for side effects of Epclusa, talk with your doctor.

 Some people may experience mild side effects while taking Epclusa.
 Examples that have been reported include:

 Epclusa may cause other mild side effects, too.
-See the drug’s important facts sheet for more details.
+See the drug’s prescribing information for more details.

 In most cases, these side effects should be temporary, and some may be easy to manage.
 But if you have any symptoms that bother you or don’t go away, talk with your doctor or pharmacist.
 And don’t stop using Epclusa unless your doctor recommends it.